-Detailed technical specifications in Annexure C.
+The detailed technical specifications for the international gateway module are set out in Annexure C.

-3.3.1 Over the Top (OTT) & Voice over Internet Protocol (VoIP)
+3.3.1 Over The Top (OTT) & Voice over Internet Protocol (VoIP)

-The Authority is required to licence electronic communications services in the public interest, to this end, inter alia, facilitate convergence of services, promote development of interoperable and interconnected electronic networks and create a technology neutral licensing regime.
+The Authority is required to licence electronic communications services in the public interest, and to this end, inter alia, facilitate convergence of services, promote development of interoperable and interconnected electronic networks and create a technology neutral licensing regime.